winverma/chess-js/README.markdown

 # Javascript Chess Game by Win Verma

-Use [.js] Live Server Environment for Playing.
+Use [.js] Live Server Environment for Playing on local_machine or just use the desc site.

 Images of the Game UI: